colinoflynn/sac2020/cfp.md

 ## Instructions for Authors

-* Papers must be submitted electronically; the submission link will be made available at https://sac2020.ca/.
+* Papers must be submitted electronically at <a href="https://sac2020.cs.haifa.ac.il/"> https://sac2020.cs.haifa.ac.il/ </a> to submit your paper.
 Late submissions, submissions by email, or hardcopy submissions will not be accepted.
 * Submissions must be anonymous, with no author names, affiliations, acknowledgments or obvious references.
 * Papers must be typeset using [LaTeX in the LNCS style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)